E(n) Equivariant Graph Neural Networks: Equivariant Graph Neural Networks

 In this section we propose a slight modification to the presented method such that we explicitly keep track of the particle's momentum.
 In some scenarios this can be useful not only to obtain an estimate of the particle's velocity at every layer but also to provide an initial velocity value in those cases where it is not 0.
 We can include momentum to our proposed method by just replacing Equation \ref{eq:method_coords} of our model with the following equation:

-Note that this extends the EGCL layer as $\rmh^{l+1}, \rmx^{l+1}, \rmv^{l+1} = \text{EGCL}[\rmh^{l}, \rmx^{l}, \rmv^{l}, \mathcal{E}]$.
+Note that this extends the EGCL layer as $\rmh^{l+1}, \rmx^{l+1}, \rmv^{l+1} = \text{EGCL}[\rmh^{l}, \rmx^{l}, \rmv^{\text{init}}, \mathcal{E}]$.
 The only difference is that now we broke down the coordinate update (eq. \ref{eq:method_coords}) in two steps, first we compute the velocity $\rmv^{l+1}_i$ and then we use this velocity to update the position $\rmx^l_i$.
-The velocity $\rmv^l$ is scaled by a new function $\phi_v: \mathbb{R}^N \rightarrow \mathbb{R}^1$ that maps the node embedding $\rmh_i^l$ to a scalar value.
-Notice that if the initial velocity is set to zero (${\rmv}^{(0)}_i = 0$), both equations \ref{eq:method_coords} and \ref{eq:egnn_velocity} become exactly the same for the first layer $l=0$ and they become equivalent for the next layers since $\phi_v$ just re-scales all the outputs of $\phi_x$ from the previous layers with a scalar value.
+The initial velocity $\rmv^{\text{init}}_i$ is scaled by a new function $\phi_v: \mathbb{R}^N \rightarrow \mathbb{R}^1$ that maps the node embedding $\rmh_i^l$ to a scalar value.
+Notice that if the initial velocity is set to zero (${\rmv}^{\text{init}}_i = 0$), both equations \ref{eq:method_coords} and \ref{eq:egnn_velocity} become exactly the same.
 We proof the equivariance of this variant of the model in Appendix \ref{sec:appendix_equiv_proof_velocity}.
-This variant is used in experiment \ref{sec:experiment_n_body} where we have to provide the initial velocity of the system, and predict a relative position change.
+This variant is used in experiment \ref{sec:experiment_n_body} where we provide the initial velocity of the system, and predict a relative position change.